 The Company's operations are subject to various environmental laws and regulations.
 Over the past several years, the Company has expended considerable sums to add, improve, maintain and operate facilities for environmental protection.
-Expenditures for equipment or facilities intended solely for environmental protection are estimated to have been approximately \$6 million in fiscal year 1995 and are expected not to exceed \$30 million in fiscal year 1996.
-Expenditures of at least \$65 million in the aggregate for such equipment and facilities are forecast to be spent in fiscal years 1996, 1997 and 1998 to enable Cabot's U.S. plants to comply with the Clean Air Act.
+Expenditures for equipment or facilities intended solely for environmental protection are estimated to have been approximately \$22 million in fiscal year 1996 and are expected to be approximately \$20 million in fiscal year 1997, and approximately \$20 million in fiscal year 1998.
+Most of these expenditures for fiscal years 1996-1998 are to enable Cabot's U.S. plants to comply with the new requirements of the Clean Air Act.

-The Company has been named as a potentially responsible party under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (the "Superfund law") with respect to several sites (see Item 3, "Legal Proceedings," on pages 7 through 9 of this Report for a description of various environmental proceedings).
-During the next several years, as remediation for various environmental sites is carried out, the Company expects to spend a significant portion of its \$51.6 million environmental reserve for costs associated with such remediation.
+The Company has been named as a potentially responsible party under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (the "Superfund law") with respect to several sites (see Item 3, "Legal Proceedings," on pages 8 through 10 of this Report for a description of various environmental proceedings).
+During the next several years, as remediation of various environmental sites is carried out, the Company expects to spend a significant portion of its \$44.5 million environmental reserve for costs associated with such remediation.
 Additions are made to the reserve based on the Company's continuing analysis of its share of costs likely to be incurred at each site.
 The sites are primarily associated with divested businesses.

-In October 1995, a working group of the International Agency for Research on Cancer ("IARC") recommended that IARC's classifications of carbon black be changed from Category 3 (insufficient evidence to make a determination regarding carcinogenicity) to Category 2B (known animal carcinogen, possible human carcinogen), based on results of studies of rat inhalation of carbon black.
-The Company has communicated this recommended change in IARC classification to its customers and employees.
-If the working group's recommendation is confirmed by IARC's director, the Company will make changes to its material safety data sheets and elsewhere, as appropriate.
+The International Agency for Research on Cancer ("IARC") revised its evaluation of carbon black from Group 3 (insufficient evidence to make a determination regarding carcinogenicity) to Group 2B (known animal carcinogen, possible human carcinogen), based solely on results of studies of female rat response to the inhalation of carbon black.
+The Company has communicated this change in IARC evaluation of carbon black to its customers and employees and has made changes to its material safety data sheets and elsewhere, as appropriate.
 The Company continues to believe that available evidence, taken as a whole, indicates that carbon black is not carcinogenic to humans, and does not present a health hazard when handled in accordance with good housekeeping and safe workplace practices as described in the Company's material safety data sheets.